jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/Module-Research.md

 Initially, the screen will not show any projects as you need to create these projects first.
 And a project requires data.
 A data file needs to have a specific format.
-In the _Appendix - Format for data files_ in this manual, you will find a definition of this format.
+In the _Appendix - Format for data files_ in this manual, you will find a definition for all supported formats.

 After reading a data file, Enigma converts it into an internal format.